Pol Pot: Cultic activities around Pol Pot's tomb

 A number of cultic activities and practices have been observed around Pol Pot's grave.
 People from Anlong Veng, but also from other parts of Cambodia, go to his grave to make offerings of food on certain holy days, including the Festival of the Dead and the Cambodian New Year.
-Some people make daily offerings of food, as well as more significant offerings such as a pig's head and court music sang by an orchestra.
+Some people make daily offerings of food, as well as more significant offerings such as a pig's head and court music sung by an orchestra.
 Amanda Pike, an investigative journalist who has visited Cambodia, states that some of Pol Pot's supporters still cling to his memory and ideology and she also states that some fervent believers still worship him.
 She reports that these people dig through Pol Pot's ashes and snatch up fragments of his bones to take away as talismans.
 Cambodian villagers say that they dream of Pol Pot and afterwards they win the lottery or become cured from malaria.
 In addition, people kneel down near his grave and start praying.
 They chant: "All your children are here, Grandpa.
 Don't say that we've forgotten you".
 They ask for good health and for their children to be educated, just like Pol Pot was.
 When asked about why they go to Pol Pot's grave, some say they knew him personally.
 Others say that they go to pay their respects to a former leader.
 Most seem to perceive that some part of the world thinks of Pol Pot in a negative light, however they insist that he was a supporter of the common farmer and a defender of Cambodia.
-There have also been cases of people dreaming of Pol Pot and sleepwalking all the way to his grave.
-Amanda Pike talks about an old woman named Chou Kitt – a Cambodian genocide survivor that lost most of her family under the Khmer Rouge – who says that Pol Pot visited her in her dream.
-Pike reports: Chou Kitt says that Pol Pot appeared to her at night, looking frail and sad.
-He told her he was hot during the day and cold at night.
-He complained that he was hungry.
-When she woke up, she found that she had sleepwalked most of the way to his grave So Chou scraped together most of her worldly funds and built the corrugated shelter that today covers Pol Pot's ashes.
-She also held a feast in his honor, slaughtering a pig at his gravesite.
-Later, Chou dreamed that Pol Pot came to thank her -- he was finally comfortable and content.
+There have also been cases of people claiming to have dreamed of Pol Pot and sleepwalked towards his grave.